silverstripe/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/03_Windows.md

 * Rename the unpacked directory from `C:\wamp\www\silverstripe-vX.X.X` to `C:\wamp\www\silverstripe`

 ## Install and configure
-* Option 1: Environment file - Set up a file named _ss_environment.php either in the webroot or a directory above webroot and setup as per the [Environment Management process](/getting_started/environment_management).
+* Option 1: Environment file - Set up a file named `.env` file either in the webroot and setup as per the [Environment Management process](/getting_started/environment_management).

 * Option 2: Installer - Visit `http://localhost/silverstripe` - you will see SilverStripe's installation screen.
 * You should be able to click "Install SilverStripe" and the installer will do its thing.
 It takes a minute or two.